Corporate Governance Report

 See Note 9 “Personnel expenses” for details on the remuneration of the CEO and Executive Management Team.

-The Company has set up a Business Sustainability and Ethics Committee composed of i.a. the CEO, the Head of Sustainability, the Head of Compliance and certain other Company managers that the CEO nominates.
-The Company’s CSR policy is applied throughout the Group, and in the day-to-day operations measures are taken to achieve both Group wide and local goals.
-The CSR governance structure is composed of a framework for internal governance and control that includes a functional organisational structure with a clear division of responsibilities between management, operations and control functions, as well as principles, policies and processes.
+The Company has set up a Business Sustainability and Ethics Committee composed of the CEO, the Head of Sustainability, the Head of Compliance and certain other Company managers that the CEO nominates.
+The Company’s Sustainability policy is applied throughout the Group, and in the day-to-day operations, measures are taken to achieve both Group wide and local goals.
+The sustainability governance structure is composed of a framework for internal governance and control that includes a functional organisational structure with a clear division of responsibilities between management, operations and control functions, as well as principles, policies and processes.
 To further support policy application and relevance, each policy is assigned to a “document owner” – often the person responsible for the policy’s specific area.
-The Executive Management Team is responsible for the CSR strategy, while the Chief Retail Banking and Business Development Officer has had overall responsibility for implementation of the strategy during 2020.
-Day-to-day responsibility for the achievement of individual targets rests with each relevant manager.
+The Executive Management Team is responsible for the Sustainability strategy.
+After that the responsibility was taken over by the CEO.
+Day-to-day responsibility for the achievement of individual targets rests with each respective manager.

 The Company’s ethical guidelines, composed of an umbrella document and several ancillary documents, are designed to be applied by both employees and partners.
 The umbrella document specifies fundamental values and principles and provides information on some of the ancillary documents.
-All employees receive continuous training on ethical issues, and training statistics are monitored on a monthly basis.
+All employees receive continuous training on ethical issues, and training statistics are monitored monthly.

-The 2020 AGM elected registered public accounting firm Ernst & Young AB as the Company’s auditor for the period until the close of the next AGM.
+The 2021 AGM re-elected registered public accounting firm Ernst & Young AB as the Company’s auditor for the period until the close of the next AGM.
 Authorised Public Accountant Daniel Eriksson is Auditor in Charge.